-UB's revenue grew over 100% year-over-year in 2020 with a global list of over 7,000 enterprise customers, including 41 of the Fortune 100.
+We have over 7,000 global enterprise customers, including 41 of the Fortune 100.
 Enterprise customers typically express high satisfaction with their UB experience, resulting in our average net promoter score of 49.

 Our curated UB offering begins with 5,500 of the most engaging and relevant courses available on our platform.
-Udemy also offers an extensive non-English language collection, which includes courses in Spanish, Portuguese, German, Japanese, and French.
+We also offer an extensive non-English language collection, which includes courses in Spanish, Portuguese, German, Japanese, and French.
 Arabic, Mandarin, and Turkish language packages were launched in 2021, and we plan to launch Korean and Italian language packages later in the year.